s10boi/dynamic_hypno_generator/README.md

 ## Requirements
 - [Python 3.13](https://www.python.org/downloads/release/python-313/) or higher.
-- **Windows Only**:
-  - [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-You will need the "Desktop development with C++" workload.
-This is required to install pedalboard, which is used for audio effects.
-  - [Git for Windows](https://gitforwindows.org/) - required to install pedalboard.
-Ensure you set up your git credentials if you haven't already.
 - **Optional**:
   - [uv](https://docs.astral.sh/uv/) - to simplify dependency management and running the program, or pip if you prefer (see [installation notes](#installation) below).
 - Pretty decent system resources - unsure of exact requirements, but it can be resource-intensive to generate audio and apply the effects in real-time.

 ## Installation
 I strongly recommend using [uv](https://docs.astral.sh/uv/), which will simplify installing Python if you don't have it, as well as setting up dependencies and running the program, though you can also use `pip` if you prefer.

-⚠️ I've had numerous issues trying to install pedalboard (used for audio effects) on Windows using `pip`, so I especially recommend using `uv` if you're on Windows.

-⚠️ If you're on Windows, ensure you've installed the "Desktop development with C++" workload from [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/), as well as git, as mentioned in the requirements.

 ### Using `uv`
 1. Clone or download the respository